Exciting engineering challenges with great prizes

 • Pratik

-Pratik over 10 years ago
+Pratik about 11 years ago

 Congratulations all the finalist.
 Thanks to Grab Cad & Robosavvy team for bringing out this fantastic challenge.
 Also to the jury members for considering my design.
 I have enjoyed this challenge.
 Hoping that Robosavvy & Grab Cad will bring out similar challenges in near future.
 Good Luck to all the finalist.